m4ss1m0g/mediatr-ts/README.md

 ![coverage branches](badges/badge-branches.svg)

 Porting to typescript of the famous [MediatR](https://github.com/jbogard/MediatR) for C#.
-It work out-of-the-box with an internal resolver, however it can be 'plugged in' with [Inversify](https://inversify.io/).
+It work out-of-the-box with an internal resolver, however it can be 'plugged in' with dependency injection frameworks like [Inversify](https://inversify.io/).

-See the [Wiki](https://github.com/m4ss1m0g/mediatr-ts/wiki) for more details
+## Supported concepts

-## Request Handler
+### Request handlers
 Below the `requestHandler` pattern with internal resolver and with the inversify library

-### Internal resolver

 ```typescript
 // request.ts -> Define the request